X 2 11x 18 Factor

 Introduction to Factoring Quadratic Expressions

 A quadratic expression is an algebraic expression of the form ax² + bx + c, where 'a', 'b', and 'c' are constants and 'a' is not equal to zero.
 Factoring a quadratic expression involves rewriting it as a product of two simpler expressions, typically two binomials.
-This process is crucial in solving quadratic equations and simplifying algebraic manipulations.
+Consider this: this process is crucial in solving quadratic equations and simplifying algebraic manipulations.
 In essence, factoring is the reverse of expanding brackets (or the distributive property).

 The expression x² + 11x + 18 is a quadratic expression where a = 1, b = 11, and c = 18.
 Our goal is to find two binomials whose product equals this expression.